wp-plugins/readable-names/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =

+This update makes the plugin compatible to WP 3.1.

 = 0.9 =

 Please, configure the new option “Required vowels” after the upgrade.

 == Changelog ==

+= 1.0.2 =
+* Use a static function in the uninstall hook (WP 3.1 compatible)
+* Change Russian translation

 = 1.0.1 =
 * Add Bulgarian translation